ep-1/TIM/README.txt

 On that moment hung eternity.
 Time stood still.
 Space contracted to a pinpoint.
 It was as though the earth had opened and the skies split.
 One felt as though he had been privileged to witness the Birth of the World…¹
 Someone near him said: “It worked.”
 Someone else said: “Now we are all sons of bitches.”
+She stood tall and majestic.
+She radiated fury.
+She shouted: “Who has disturbed me?”
+But then, anger expelled, she felt the sadness beneath; she let her breath fall softly, like a sigh, like ashes floating gently on the wind.